Network virtualisation is here to stay. Network operators and data centre owners have to address the issue of SDN/NFV.

 3) Security: To make the job of the network operator easier, many organisations centralise control of the SDN, but this also provides a single point of failure or target for a malicious attack.
 Considering how a controller would deal with outages and other situations that would require large scale traffic re-routing is a fundamental pre-install step.
 If someone gains access to your controller, could that intruder bring your network to its knees?

 5) Start small: Compartmentalise a small portion of the network to test for SDN compatibility and effectiveness so that if anything goes wrong, the entire network is not affected.
-After a test and measurement phase you can gradually extend the SDN pilot scheme.
-The functionality roll out should be based on business demands and be planned to satisfy the policies created at the design stage, depending on market forecasts.
-In the legacy WAN this could involve CAPEX spend based on budget but in the new world this could ensure the virtual network resources are dimensioned to support the forecasted service mix.
+After a test and measurement phase, you can gradually extend the SDN pilot scheme.
+The functionality rollout should be based on business demands and be planned to satisfy the policies created at the design stage, depending on market forecasts.
+In the legacy WAN, this could involve CAPEX spending based on budget but in the new world, this could ensure the virtual network resources are dimensioned to support the forecasted service mix.

-6) Operate – OPEX and monetisation of the virtual network: When the operate phase is reached, policy is enforced and network performance needs to be monitored.
-For example, when a network installs Aria Networks’ iVNT, which models the network topology, existing services and future demand, the routing engine is establishing the optimum routes for traffic, based around the key criteria and policies.
-Reconfiguration, repair and re-optimisation are then continual processes to support the real time demands of the service layer.
-Some may see capacity management here as an operational requirement and that once a network is software defined and self-monitoring capacity does not need to be managed.
+6) Operate – OPEX and monetisation of the virtual network: When the operation phase is reached, the policy is enforced and network performance needs to be monitored.
+For example, when a network installs Aria Networks’ iVNT, which models the network topology, existing services and future demand, the routing engine is establishing the optimum routes for traffic, based on the key criteria and policies.
+Reconfiguration, repair and re-optimisation are then continual processes to support the real-time demands of the service layer.
+Some may see capacity management here as an operational requirement and that once a network is software-defined and self-monitoring capacity does not need to be managed.
 This is wrong – whether automatically or via human intervention, capacity still needs to be managed.
-The principles of monitor, analyse and monetise need to be intelligently applied, particularly when you have tight operating budgets and margin controls.
+The principles of monitor, analyse and monetising need to be intelligently applied, particularly when you have tight operating budgets and margin controls.